 Inside the Pentagon Papers

-John Prados & Margaret Pratt Porter, eds.
+Edited by John Prados and Margaret Pratt Porter

 Inside the Pentagon Papers addresses legal and moral issues that resonate today as debates continue over government secrecy and democracy's requisite demand for truthfully informed citizens.
 In the process, it also shows how a closer study of this signal event can illuminate questions of government responsibility in any era.